-- Place the perfectly soaked (agghh, the pressure!) toast on the heated skillet.
-Keep repeating this process with subsequent toast slices until you have a happy little grouping of dunked-and-cooking slices across your skillet.
+- Place the perfectly soaked Irish soda bread toast (aaahhh... the pressure!!) on the heated skillet.
+Keep repeating this process with subsequent toast slices until you have a happy little grouping of dunked-and-cooking Irish Soda Bread slices across your skillet.

 - Inhale the lovely cinnamon-maple syrup-bread aroma.
 Prepare yourself for the onslaught of children running into the kitchen shouting, “Mmmmm…mama, what are you making?!?!
 And why are you drooling?”

-- Flip the bread once the underside is browned (maybe 3-5 minutes, depending on your griddle).
+- Flip the Irish Soda Bread French Toast slices once the underside is browned (maybe 3-5 minutes, depending on your griddle).
 Cook another 3 minutes or so on the opposite site until there are no more shiny “wet” spots on the bread and it looks completely cooked through.

 - Serve with melted butter, maple syrup and a sprinkling of powdered sugar.
 Enjoy!

 And that’s it!
-Now you’ve got a great new reason to stock up on Irish Soda Bread this St. Patty’s Day.
+Now you’ve got a great new reason to make traditional Irish Soda Bread as part of your St Patrick Day recipes.